CraryPrimitiveMan/awesome-with-star/awesome/emptymalei_awesome-research.md

 * [Paperscape](http://paperscape.org/): Finding interesting papers.
 * [Peerus](https://peer.us/): Monitor specific topics or journal for new and relevant papers.
 * [SciRate](https://scirate.com/): An front-end for arXiv with rates from readers.
+* [ArXiv Sanity Preserver](http://arxiv-sanity.com/): Accelerate research through arXiv specific for many things machine learning by Andrej Karpathy.
+* [Iris.ai](https://the.iris.ai/): Explore scientific papers and how they connect to a paper of your choice.
+* [Publish or Perish](https://harzing.com/resources/publish-or-perish): Retrieves and analyzes academic citations designed to empower individual academics to present their case for research impact to its best advantage.
+* [PubChase](http://pubchase.com/): Life sciences and medical literature recommendation engine.

 ### Get Yourself A Citable Code for Anything